Loqq57/Configuring-a-Virtual-machine-and-Remote-desktop-RDP-access/README.md

 - Internet Connection
 - Remote Desktop Connection (Usually preinstalled Software within Windows)
 - Microsoft Azure Account for Virtual machine deployment
+- A pre setup Azure account (Free or paid) This lesson is done on a FREE account.

 <h2>Installation Steps</h2>
 First start off by creating a resource group.
 A resource group is basically just a folder used to store and organize your work/servers.